Full Breakdown of Costs Involved in Buying a House in the UK 2024 - 2025

 · Maintenance and repairs – it’s always a good idea to create an account to cover maintenance fees and repairs to keep your house in good shape.

 · Council tax – council tax bands are set depending on where in the country you live.
-Make sure you consider the monthly cost of your council tax obligations and factor them alongside your mortgage repayments.
+Make sure you research the monthly cost of your council tax obligations and factor them alongside your other major monthly expenses.

-· Energy bills – Energy bills are rising due to the cost-of-living crisis.
-You must make sure you can afford to pay your monthly bills while managing your mortgage repayments.
+· Energy bills – Energy bills have soared in recent years.
+If you’re upsizing, make sure you can afford the increased energy bills as well as managing your mortgage repayments.

-As you can see, so many costs are involved when buying a house, which is why creating a budget is important before purchasing a home.
+As you can see there are many costs involved when buying a house, which is why creating a budget is important before purchasing a home.

 You can refer to our budgeting basics blog post to help you create a comprehensive budget for your house purchase, and our household finance and budgeting templates guide will help you plan for ongoing costs after moving in.

-Ultimately, you need to look beyond the purchase price when buying a house and consider the other upfront costs you must cover before signing on the dotted line.
+Ultimately, you need to look beyond the guide price when buying a place to live and consider the other upfront house purchase fees you must cover before signing on the dotted line.

 Colby Brin